 I woke up slightly down and thought- oh well, I can get through this.
 Then I felt better!
 But it didn’t last.
 Within a few hours the bad thoughts started.
 First: I wish I were dead.
 And then: You’re Pathetic!

 I always hear the ‘you’re pathetic’ voice when I get stressed.
 The ‘I wish I were dead’ is an old friend as well.
-One gets used to them.
+One gets used to these stress companions.

 That doesn’t make it easy, but at least I know my enemy.
 The weekend was amazing as it was the first time I was able to go to a conference and not get sick during the conference!
 I had hardly any paranoia!
 This is wonderful.